 Preparing for a TECEP®

-Most libraries have interlibrary loan services, which means that they will find a library that has the desired books and will borrow them for you.
-If you decide to borrow your books from a library, make sure you can keep them for as long as you need them.
-It is very important to have your study materials available until the examination date.
+Libraries: The New Jersey State Library is equipped to help Thomas Edison State College students obtain texts.
+In addition, college libraries and bookstores are excellent places to find college texts.
+Local public libraries usually are not a good source of college texts, however most libraries have interlibrary loan services, which means that they will find a library with the requested books and borrow them for you.
+If you decide to borrow books from a library, make sure you can keep them for as long as you need them.

 Using Textbooks/Study in General

-- If there are any study questions in the book, take the time to look at them and to see what kinds of things are being asked.
+If there are any study questions in the book, take the time to look at them and to see what kinds of things are being asked.
 Usually, the more important points or concepts are covered in the study questions.

-- Be an active reader.
+Be an active reader.
 Take notes, think about what you have read, try to sense what questions the material answers, etc. The more actively you read, the better you will understand and remember the facts and concepts.

-- Always use your own words when taking notes.
+Always use your own words when taking notes.
 By doing this, you can make sure that you understand what the author is saying.
 If you can write it down in your own words, you know you have grasped the idea.

-- Read over your notes at a later date and re-do anything that is not clear to you.
+Keep your notes as brief as they can be while still capturing the important points and ideas.
+Read over your notes at a later date and re-do anything that is not clear to you.

 Taking Multiple-Choice Tests

-- Always give an answer to every question.
+Always give an answer to every question.
 The score for a TECEP® exam is the number right.
 There is no penalty for guessing.

 Taking Essay Tests

-- Decide how much time to spend on each essay.
-Allow more time for essays that are worth more points, and less time for essays worth less points.
+Check on the time while testing.
+Time management is an important factor.
+Make a schedule, allotting a specific amount of time to each essay.
+Allow more time for essays that are worth more points, and less time for essays worth fewer points.

-- As you begin each essay, make a very brief outline of what you will cover.
+As you begin each essay, make a very brief outline of what you will cover.
 Follow the outline as you write and be certain that you cover all points.